lettucebo/JsonConfig/README.md

-JsonConfig README
+JsonConfig.Core README
 =====================

 ## About
-JsonConfig is a simple to use configuration library, allowing JSON based config files for your C#/.NET application instead of cumbersome web.config/application.config xml files.
+JsonConfig.Core is a simple to use configuration library, allowing JSON based config files for your C#/.NET or .NET Core application instead of cumbersome web.config/application.config xml files.

-It is based on JsonFX and C# 4.0 dynamic feature.
+It is based on JSON.Net and C# 4.0 dynamic feature.
 Allows putting your programs config file into .json files, where a default config can be embedded as a resource or put in the (web-)application folder.
 Configuration can be accessed via dynamic types, no custom classes or any other stub code is necessary.